 An ecolabel is a voluntary method of environmental certification that recognizes the adoption of stewardship principles or practices.
 Ecolabels are found around the world.
 A similar label is the Blue Flag program that certifies beaches and marinas across the globe (www.blueflag.global)

 Blue Lakes is not a political initiative, but rather a community of practice.

 The label and program is delivered by third party charities of The Land Between and Watersheds Canada to ensure impartiality, and fairness while providing start-up services, resources and support.

 The Blue Lake is a voluntary commitment to achieve and advance stewardship goals, with no minimum threshold of participation.

-The Blue Lakes Charter (stewardship goals) focuses on six areas of performance:
+The Blue Lakes Charter (stewardship goals) focuses on eight areas of performance:

 5. Habitat Management

 6. Invasive Species Management

 7. Reconciliation, Humility and Kindness